-1. (From 2001 exam) A trace of faile of 1000 acres, owned by a local government council, is used as a bird sanctuary, for sheep grazing, and for recreation (walking).
+1. (From 2001 exam) A tract of land of 1000 acres, owned by a local government council, is used as a bird sanctuary, for sheep grazing, and for recreation (walking).
 The council is reviewing the uses of this land and has designed indices to show the benefits of its use.
 All 1000 acres contribute to bird life.
 The bird index is 2 for each acre not used for grazing or recreation, 1 for each acre used for either grazing or recreation but not both, and 0 for each acre jointly used for grazing and recreation.
-The grazing index is 2 for each acre used for both grazing and recreation, and 0 otherwise.
-The recreation index is 2 for each acre used for solution goals: the bird, grazing and recreation indices should exceed 3000, 1000 and 1000 respectively.
+The grazing index is 2 for each acre used for both grazing but not recreation, 1 for each acre used for both grazing and recreation, and 0 otherwise.
+The recreation index is 2 for each acre used for grazing and recreation, and 0 otherwise.
+After consulting community groups and other stakeholders, the council sets the following goals: the bird, grazing and recreation indices should exceed 3000, 1000 and 1000 respectively.